vanelyraa/pands-weekly-tasks/README.md

 **Weekly Task 5** - weekday.py  M
 In task 5, I've imported datetime library, the library which manipulates dates in Python and retrieved today's by calling function datetime.datetime.today().
-Each day of the week is an interger, 0 - 4 Monday to Thursday and 5 - 6 Saturday and Sunday.
+Each day of the week is an integer, 0 - 4 Monday to Thursday and 5 - 6 Saturday and Sunday.
 I've used an If/else statement to read the current date and print message to user.

 I took the idea for this exercise from Shecodes:
 _https://www.shecodes.io/athena/10185-how-to-check-what-day-of-the-week-it-is-in-python#:~:text=date%20using%20datetime.-,datetime.,)%20to%206%20(Sunday)_